 These easy kitchen sink cookies will have you scrambling to make more than just one batch.
 They are made with chocolate, pretzels, caramel, and 1000% full of flavor.
 Also called ‘everything but the kitchen sink’ cookies, you won’t be able to eat just one.

 I don’t know about you, but I am a HUGE fan of cookies.
 There are not many cookies that I DON’T love, because I honestly just love them all.
-Ha!

 Not only are they full of yummy ingredients, but they also are quick and easy to make.
 From start to finish, it won’t be long before you are munching on these delicious treats.

-You may have also heard of these everything but the kitchen sink cookies, which are totally the same.
+You may have also heard these called everything but the kitchen sink cookies, which are totally the same.
 I think some of us just like to shorten things up a bit for ease.
 No matter which you decide to call them, you are sure to fall in love with this recipe.

 Serve these warm by themselves, or with a little vanilla ice cream on the side when they are fresh out of the oven.
 Man oh man are they good!

 HOW DO YOU STORE FRESH BAKED COOKIES

 If you are making these cookies in bulk you can store them for serving later.